 Justin Balius - Hampton Fire Department and Smithfield VFD

 Justin started his fire service as a member of the Surry Volunteer Fire Department from 2007- 2012.
 He became a member of Smithfield Volunteer Fire Department in 2012 as a Live-in member and assists with departmental training .
+Justin was recently promoted to Captain with Smithfield Volunteer Fire Department.
 Currently he is employed by the City of Hampton Fire Department since 2014.
 He is also a was a member of the Bladensburg Volunteer Fire Department through 2015.

 Eric "Buzz" Knick - Hampton Fire Department

 Eric started his fire service career as a volunteer firefighter in Hampton at the Wythe Volunteer Fire Co. in 1995.
 He went on to be a career fireman for the James City County FD in 1998.
 He then became a Medic firefighter for the City of Hampton Fire Department and is assigned to Hampton Station 1.
 During his time in Hampton, he has been an Instructor for the Tidewater Regional Fire Academy.